-ADR Services has a nonrefundable initial filing fee of \$450.
-The filing fee is due upon filing of the arbitration.
+ADR Services has a nonrefundable initial filing fee.
+The filing fee is due upon filing of the arbitration claim in accordance with ADR Services' Fee Schedules.

 40. Expenses

 The expenses of witnesses for either side shall be paid by the party producing such witnesses.
 All other expenses of the arbitration, including required travel and other expenses of the arbitrator, and any witness and the cost of any proof produced at the direct request of the arbitrator, shall be borne equally by the parties, unless they agree otherwise or unless the arbitrator in the Award assesses such expenses or any part thereof against any specified party or parties.